Administrivia / How to Create a Works Page

 The tropes should be in a bulleted list, alphabetically, with one trope per line, followed by a colon : and a brief explanation of how the trope applies.
 Check the Text Formatting Rules if you need help with the wiki markup, and How to Write an Example for miscellaneous tips on style.

 There should be a minimum of three tropes listed (if you're stuck, mentioning e.g. who The Hero and the Big Bad are will give you two tropes right off the bat), or the page is at risk of being sent to the Cut List as a stub.
-(More is preferable, of course - name as many as you can think of!)
+More is preferable, of course, so go through the How to Collect Tropes checklist and write down as many as you can!

 Finish off the trope list with another horizontal line: ----.

-Once you have a description and a trope list, click "save" to save your edits and create the page.
-Feel free to use the "preview" feature first to check your work.
+Once you have a description and a trope list, click "preview" to check your work and then click "save" to save your edits and publish the page.

 This'll enable things like Reviews and the subpage tabs at the top.

 - Add indexes